Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Proposed Task-Adaptive Semantic Communication Systems

 \textbf{Less Informative Relations Filtering:} Assuming that the probability of observing each object in an image is independent, the probability of sentence or sub-graph \(g_k\) is:

-We can drop the relation (edge of graph), which carries low information content: \(\mathbb{P}(r_{ij}\:|\:o_i, o_j) \approx 1\).
+Considering that each element compromising $g_k$ is also seen as an individual statement, we can drop the relation (edge of graph), which can be commonly expected under the observance of two objects: \(\mathbb{P}(r_{ij}\:|\:o_i, o_j) \approx 1\).
 Note that it does not represent the marginal probability, i.e., $\mathbb{P}(r_{ij})$, but the conditional probability of $r_{ij}$, given two objects $o_i$ and $o_j$.
 For instance, when a \texttt{"man has head"} is detected in the image, the conditional probability of the relation \texttt{"has"} approximates to 1, indicating that the relation carries low information.
 On the contrary, let us consider another example of \texttt{"cat wearing hat"}.
 If the sender has rarely observed a cat wearing a hat, the conditional probability of the relation \texttt{"wearing"} would be low, suggesting that this observation carries a high amount of information, regardless of how explicit or obvious the relationship appears.
-Thus, the semantic featuring block drops $r_{ij}$ with sufficiently large conditional probability\footnote{In experiments, we compute it based on the frequency to appear $r_{ij}$ given $o_i$ and $o_j$, in a given dataset or knowledge base.}, as described in Algorithm \ref{alg1}.
+Thus, the semantic filtering block drops $r_{ij}$ with sufficiently large conditional probability\footnote{In experiments, we compute it based on the frequency to appear $r_{ij}$ given $o_i$ and $o_j$, in a given dataset or knowledge base.}, as described in Algorithm \ref{alg1}.

 \textbf{Redundant Sub-Graph Filtering:} Next, we can further compress scene graphs by filtering out redundant sub-graphs.
 When a sub-graph or sentence $g_k$ is trivially inferred with given other sub-graphs, i.e., \( \mathbb{P}(g_k\:|\: g_1, \dotsc, g_{k-1}) \approx 1\), then $g_k$ does not need to be transmitted.
 Let us go back to Fig. \ref{fig:sg_filtering}.
 We can trivially infer a sub-graph or sentence \texttt{"Pole is in hand"} given \texttt{"Man is holding pole"}.
 It shows a sub-graph provides sufficient information to infer another sub-graph.
 For this case, we can filter out \texttt{"Pole is in hand"} by selecting \texttt{"Man is holding pole"}.
 In another case, multiple sub-graphs can be used together to infer another one.
 For example, with the combination of \texttt{"man is riding horse"} and \texttt{'tree is behind man'}, we can trivially infer \texttt{"tree is behind horse"}.